Paakofi62/A03/README.md

 To create a local repository in git, you need to type $ git init

-Every basic command in git starts with the code line $ git + the code.
+Every basic command in git starts with the code line $ git + the command.
 Examples:$ git add <file>(to add files to the index), $ git status( to check the status of the working tree), $ git commit(to commit changes in index).

 To add html in git, you need to type $ git add index.html(this is how to add different languages in git Git and github share alot of the same commands